 Read more about our Deep West Recordings companion CD, Songs from Why the Cowboy Sings, in our online Gift Shop catalog.

-Why the Cowboy Sings was made possible by the generous support of the George S. and Dolores Doré Eccles Foundation, the R. Harold Burton Foundation, the Dick Burton Foundation, Wes and Sue Dixon, and Anne Pattee.
+Why the Cowboy Sings was made possible by the generous support of the George S. and Dolores Doré Eccles Foundation, the R. Harold Burton Foundation, the Dick Burton Foundation, National Endowment for the Arts, E.L.
+Wiegand Foundation, Wes and Sue Dixon, and Anne Pattee.